Return On Ad Spend (ROAS)

 1. It demonstrates real campaign success.
 A lot of installs don’t mean anything if those users don’t convert or pay money.
 Return on ad spend focuses on outcomes, not activity.

 3. It empowers smarter decisions.
 With real-time ROAS data, you are free to change bids, creative, and targeting to get the best return.
+This is especially effective when you tie ROAS to platform levers like ad quality score, quality score, impression share, and ad frequency.

 Before you can uncover sustainable growth and maximize your marketing roi, you need to understand why measure return on ad spend.